GREAT NEWS: Residents in DUBLIN 4 & 6 can now switch to KeyGreen for their household waste collection. Switch Today!

 How do you compost food?

 Start your compost pile by combining kitchen scraps like fruit and vegetable peelings with yard waste such as leaves and grass clippings.
 Keep the pile moist and turn it occasionally to speed up decomposition and create nutrient-rich soil.
-Check out our guide for beginners: Beginners Guide
+Check out our guide for beginners:

 Why do we reduce food waste?